StefanoWind/FIEXTA/README.md

 # LIDARGO
 LIDAR General Operator: Standardization, quality control, and statistics of scanning lidar data.

-The processing is described in the 240402_LIDARGO.pptx file.
+The processing is described in the 240502_LIDARGO.pptx file.
 More details on the configuration settings are provided below.

 To test, run test.py on selected sample files.
-Sample files from AWAKEN and RAAW (NREL employees only) can be found at [sample data](https://nrel.app.box.com/folder/256760533953).
+Publicly available samples files from AWAKEN are included.
+Propietary sample files from AWAKEN are availble here https://nrel.app.box.com/folder/256761571190 for authorized users only.
+RAAW sample files are available here https://nrel.app.box.com/folder/256761128796 for authorized users only.

 ## LIDARGO_standardize
 The standardization process identifies nominal scan geometry and maps the beam angles on the regularized frame.
 The QC part flags suspect data points.